alvt55/Workout-Tracker-Java-/README.md

 - As a user, I want to see a list of the personal records set for each exercise along with the respective dates
 - As a user, I want to see the amount of times I have went to the gym

+## Phase 2 - User stories
+- As a user, I want to save my gym logs and personal best entries to file (if I so choose).
+- As a user, when the FitnessApp application starts, I want to have the option of loading my workout records and history from file.